ponyr1der/arcanoid/README.md

 Simple arcanoid clone game made with the goal of practising in canvas.
 Check it out here: https://ponyr1der.github.io/arcanoid/

-Press 'SPACE' - to throw the ball
+Press 'SPACE' - to throw the ball.
 Use 'ARROW LEFT or RIGHT' - to move the platform